 SQL injection vulnerabilities represent a majority percentage of security holes that end up resulting in a website being hacked.
 One of the most popular automated SQL injection tools in existence is Havij, which is especially popular because of its simplicity.
 Using it is pretty much a case of pointing it at a vulnerable URL and… Read More Blocking automated SQL injection

-Major forums such as vBulletin and Invision Power Board have recently altered a lot of their codebase to require a security token to prevent their previous vulnerability to XSRF (Cross Site Request Forgery).
+Major forums such as vBulletin and Invision Power Board have recently altered a lot of their codebase to require a security token to prevent their previous vulnerability to CSRF (Cross Site Request Forgery).
 Unfortunately, phpBB seems to be lagging behind a little and has not yet added this feature.
-To test, I set up phpBB… Read More XSRF in phpBB, and probably a lot of other CMS software.
+To test, I set up phpBB… Read More CSRF in phpBB, and probably a lot of other CMS software.